Men's Business Casual — The Ultimate Guide

 Outfit 1

 This outfit formula never fails to impress.
-If you get too hot, feel free to remove the blazer and if you want to dress it down, you could always swap out the dress shoes for a pair of shiny white low-top sneakers.
+Remove the blazer if you get too hot, or swap out the dress shoes for white low-top sneakers to dress it down.

 Outfit 2

-We've got some expert-level business-casual layering going on here!
-This combo would also work if you wanted to remove the V-neck sweater and make sure that you're going for a brown belt to match the shoes.
+Expert-level business-casual layering!
+This combo also works without the V-neck sweater — make sure you go for a brown belt to match the shoes.

 Outfit 3